MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ## Other

-These are the connectors under other categories.
+The following connectors are under other categories.

 |Connector name|Publisher|Description|
 |:------ |:----------- |:----------- |